grammyjs/website/site/docs/hosting/fly.md

 ## Preparing Your Code

-You can run your bot either on [webhooks or long polling](../guide/deployment-types.md).
+You can run your bot using both [webhooks or long polling](../guide/deployment-types.md).

 ### Webhooks